damix00/pingua-expo-app/README.md

 **The documentation was written by @FranGalovic13, and the app images were made by @josip858.**

+🥈 2nd Place in the national computer science competition in the Software Development category in Croatia, 2025.

 ## 🎯 Purpose

 Pingua is built for people who want to: